Are Pumpkin Seeds Poisonous?

 Can pumpkin seeds cause an intestinal blockage?

 While incredibly rare, there have been two reported cases of pumpkin seeds causing an intestinal blockage, according to a March 2017 report in ACG Case Reports Journal.
-These cases only happened because extremely large quantities of pumpkin seeds were eaten at one time, and were not chewed or digested properly.
+In both cases, these people ate large quantities of pumpkin seeds at one time.

-If you're eating the proper portion of pumpkin seeds, even daily, it's extremely rare for the seeds to cause an intestinal blockage of any kind.
+If you're eating appropriate portions of pumpkin seeds (aka 1 to 2 ounces), even daily, it's extremely rare for the seeds to cause an intestinal blockage of any kind.

 Can you eat pumpkin seed shells?

 Turns out, it is safe and actually healthy for you to eat pumpkin seed shells, per the Cleveland Clinic.
-The shells are an excellent source of fiber and can be easily roasted in the oven, or sautéed in a pan on the stove.
-Just be careful, though — some prepackaged whole pumpkin seeds contain a lot of sodium.
-If you're following a low-sodium diet, you may want to opt for an unsalted prepackaged variety, or make them homemade without the shells.
+The shells are an excellent source of fiber and can be easily roasted in the oven or sautéed in a pan on the stove.
+Be careful with prepackaged whole pumpkin seeds, as some contain a lot of sodium.
+If you're following a low-sodium diet, you may want to opt for an unsalted prepackaged variety or make them at home.

 references & resources